 - after school any day except Wednesday; please let me know that you will be coming

-Class Resource: All 3 of the courses I teach are now housed in Canvas.
+Class Resource: The courses I teach are housed in Canvas.
 All students have access to the following:

 - A calendar that is updated at the end of each day - this calendar contains information on what happened in class each day and upcoming assignments / assessments.
 Students must click on the calendar day to see the complete entry.

-Almost all class materials including homework assignments, class materials, handouts, powerpoints are available to students in Canvas.
+- Almost all class materials including assignments, class materials, projects, handouts, and powerpoints are available to students in Canvas.

 Students can access Canvas anywhere and can show parents the class Canvas information.